-An IPv4 subnets owner, especially IP-provider that doesn’t use IPv4 addresses for it’s own IT-infrastructure, but willing to monetize it’s IPv4 address space by leasing it out, is often forced to confront abuses of IPv4 ranges use such as spam, botting, illegal announcements, phishing and other illegal activities.
+IPv4 subnets owners, especially IP-providers that don’t use IPv4 addresses for its own IT-infrastructure, but willing to monetize it’s IPv4 address space by leasing it out, are often forced to confront abuses of IPv4 ranges use such as spam, botting, illegal announcements, phishing and other illegal activities.
 As a result of the inaction of IPv4 providers, a subnet can be blacklisted, or hijacked by unauthorized third parties.
 This also can become a nightmare for IPv4 owners who are willing to sell their IPv4 addresses, but can’t do it because nobody wants to buy IPv4 addresses at the average IP market rates.
 If a subnet is blacklisted or announced by hijacker, you can neither use subnet by yourself, nor lease it out, nor sell at a good price.

 Given the above, we decided to write this short tutorial in 3 parts about IPv4 minimal security requirements, subnets monitoring and cleaning procedures.

-In this part we will share the minimal security requirement to prevent spamming, hijacking and other illegal activities.
+In this part we will share the minimal security requirements to prevent spamming, hijacking and other illegal activities.

 In the second part we will share the most important tools to monitor your internet number resources and autonomous systems on listings.

 In the third part we will share the cleaning process tips for those who found his subnets blacklisted and describe the delististing procedure for 3 well-know blacklistings (Spamhaus, Hotmail, Yahoo).

 Challenge – Illegal IPv4 announcement.
 IPv4 Hijacking

 If you don’t use IPv4 addresses, some persons can start to announce it for illegal activities.
 The risk to find your IPv4 subnet hijacked rises, if you publish your ranges on different marketplaces or web sources as unused: hijackers monitor such websites and can start to announce subnets marked as unused.